frederic-bousefsaf/ippg2cppg/README.md

 Available soon

 ## Requirements
 Deep learning models have been developed and learned through Tensorflow+Keras frameworks (2.3.0) over Python 3.5/3.6 .
-Results were analyzed in MATLAB R2020b.
+Results were analyzed with MATLAB R2020b.

 Different packages must be installed to properly run the codes :
 - `pip install tensorflow` (or `tensorflow-gpu`)